 - 1. You may choose from a variety of applications.
 Ideally, each group will work on something different.
-Some ideas include: - A fairly complex game with a Graphical User Interface - Simple Applications like parsers, translators or grammar checkers. - A web application the involves a Web stack and makes use of front-end and back end Python libraries. - A web application that can solve engineering/math problems using the numerical libraries. - 2.
+Some ideas include: - A fairly complex AI/ML/Scientific Computing Application involving Parallel and/or Distributed Systems - A web application the involves a Web stack and makes use of front-end and back end Python libraries. - A web application that can solve engineering/math problems using the numerical libraries. - 2.
 The project needs to be of an appropriate difficulty level.
 Teams need to pick ideas that would involve enough effort for all the people. - 3.
-The project needs to have a component that interacts with a database (not a dataset in a file). - 4.
+The project needs to have a component that interacts with a database (not a dataset in a file) along with role based access. - 4.
 Your grade for the project will be based on: - (a) Overall functionality.
 (15%) - (b) Whether all of the requirements of the original proposal were met.
-(15%) - (c) The size and quality of your individual contribution (in Python code) to the project.
-(40%)
+(15%)

-- (d) How your individual contribution integrates into the rest of the codebase.
+- (c) The size and quality of your individual contribution (in Python code) to the project.
+(40%) - (d) How your individual contribution integrates into the rest of the codebase.
 (20%) - (e) Overall quality of code.
 (PEP8, code organization, coverage, complexity, test system, build system, documentation).
 (10%) - 5.
 All projects should be done using a repository.
 If group members do not agree on the division of labor during the evaluation, your repository contributions/activity will be used to assess this component.